 Based on cohorts of children with special educational needs, prevalence of fragile X syndrome (FXS) is estimated to be 1 in 4,000 in males, and 1 in 8,000 in females.

-The majority of industry-sponsored drugs in active clinical development for FXS are in Phase II, with only one drug in Phase III.
-Therapies in active clinical development for FXS focus on targets such as cannabinoid-1/cannabinoid-2 receptor, phosphodiesterase 4, GABA-A receptor, insulin-like growth factor-1 receptor, and potassium channels.
+The majority of industry-sponsored drugs in active clinical development for FXS are in Phase II, with two drugs in Phase III.
+Therapies in active clinical development for FXS focus on targets such as cannabinoid-1/cannabinoid-2 receptor, phosphodiesterase 4, GABA-A receptor, insulin-like growth factor-1 receptor, GABA-B receptor, 11-beta-hydroxylase, 11 betahydroxysteroid dehydrogenase type 1, and potassium channels.
 The majority of these pipeline drugs are administered via the oral route.

 7 DISEASE BACKGROUND

 9 EPIDEMIOLOGY 9 Premutation